Go! Go! Loser Ranger!: Colorless Rangers

 The shortest of the colorless cadets who is childhood friends with Urabe, both with dreams of joining the Keepers.
 He is the first to discover D's identity when he is in disguise as Hibiki, the Duster having trusted him enough to reveal his secret.
-He is nearly killed by Petrola when the monster reveals himself in the Blue Garrison, but survives and is left in a coma for a time.
+He is nearly killed by Petrola when the monster reveals himself in the Blue Garrison, but survives and is left in a coma for a time; reawakening after the fall of the Invader Rights Association.